Documentation Index

 collection_id=collection.id,

-content="Machine learning is transforming healthcare",
+raw_text="Machine learning is transforming healthcare",

-metadata={"topic": "AI", "importance": "high"}
+metadata={"topic": "AI", "importance": "high"},

 # Search memories

-results = nebula.search(
+results = nebula.memories.search(

 query="machine learning healthcare",

-for fact in results.semantics:
+for fact in results.semantic or []:

-for source in results.sources:
+for source in results.sources or []:

 print(source['text'])